MrSandouiche2/holbertonschool-simple_shell/README.md

 This is a simple shell implementation in C, designed to mimic basic functionality of Unix-like command-line interfaces.

+## Files

+main.c: Contains the main loop of the shell, which reads user input and manages command execution.

+handle_commands.c: Manages command tokenization, executable search, and execution of external commands.

+builtins.c: Contains the logic for built-in commands like exit.

+header.h: Header file with function declarations and global variables.

 ## Compilation

 Compile the shell using the following command: